lumagnin/Alfa/Grass_classification_workflow.md

 -->it generate useful two maps: [_L8\_NDBIc_](https://github.com/dcstlln/Alfa/blob/RGrass/NDBI.jpg), [_L8\_SAVIc_](https://github.com/dcstlln/Alfa/blob/RGrass/SAVI.jpg)

 ### 8. Classification and visualization of results
-#### Conducting an unsupervised pixel-based classification using 11 initial classes.
+#### Conducting an unsupervised pixel-based classification using 11 initial classes

 The number of initial thematic classes were arbitrarily selected to broadly include the four classes distinguishable to the naked eye: bare soil, sparsely vegetated soil, dense vegetated soil, built-up areas.
 The classification obtained is reclassified to give two classes with value 0 and 1 corresponding to built, not built.